 Before the lapboard I was just using my lap for the laptop, which obviously made gaming tricky as I'd have to angle things away from the hot areas.
 The Couchmaster CYBOT means a cool lap and a laptop with better heat distribution.
-Just mind out for the colour, as the Kevlar is "military sports" campuflage and you might misplace it or quite some time, the main gripe
+Just mind out for the colour, as the Kevlar is "military sports" camouflage and you might misplace it.
+RRP: €139.00